 “The acoustic blues-rock chords exemplify the storytelling nature of Phil Johari's song.
 The astral riff unravels to leave you in pure, undulated audio ecstasy with this melodic rock piece.”
 Reyt Good Magazine

 “Every note that makes up Phil Johari's EP is faultless… from soaring harmonies to stomach churning hooks that will leave you hooked on his sound.”
-Amelia Vandergast
+Amelia Vandergast (A&R Factory)

-Coming from the small Lancashire mill town of Burnley, Phil was edged into a life he didn’t want to live, full of things he didn’t want to do, except one thing - music.
+Coming from the small Lancashire mill town of Burnley, Phil Johari was edged into a working life he didn’t want to live, full of things he didn’t want to do, except one thing - music.

-“I grew up in a town that keeps telling me to ‘Stop, conform, calm down, have a drink, be one of the herd.’
+“I grew up in a town that keeps telling me to ‘Fit in, conform, calm down, have a drink, be one of the herd.’
 It’s not my place to do that.
 I couldn’t even if I wanted to.
 I have a gift, literally given to me from some other place and I can’t sit here with it anymore.
 I have to get my music out there to those who “get it” and those who are searching for it.”

 With local festivals secured Phil aims to build on his achievements by releasing an album up to his own exacting standards, then performing those songs at every opportunity.
 Phil’s songs sound great on record but are written to be performed live.

-“I am not ashamed to say I listen to my own music.
+*“I am not ashamed to say I listen to my own music.
 A lot.
 I make music I want to hear and music I wish my favourite bands had made but didn’t.
 I always throw truth in there otherwise I can’t enter the flow needed to write a truly great song.
 That flow-state I believe all the greats access in order to write their best stuff.
-There has to be truth, colour and flow.”
+There has to be truth, colour and flow.” *